rebelsky/csc207c/_eboards/eboard19.md

 Misc

 * Second-year spotlight event, today, 4:00-6:30 p.m. in the Kernel or Husk Atrium.
-Stop by and visit OCS and tell them Sam sent you.
+    * Stop by and visit OCS and tell them Sam sent you.
+* Fireman's breakfast, Sunday 6am-noon at the firehouse.
+Free will donation.
+    * I will reimburse you up to $10.

 ### Other good things (no tokens)

+* Volleyball vs. Lawrence Saturday at 1pm (Senior Day).
+* Play this weekend.  _Everybody_.
+Friday and Saturday at 7:30 p.m. in Flanagan.
+Sunday at 2:00 also in Flanagan.
+Get tickets at the box office starting at noon on Thursday.
+(Maybe before.)
+The box office is in Bucksbaum, near the courtyard.

 ### Upcoming work